TIY-2015-Final-Project-Carpool-App/Back-End/README.md

 ## **Pagination**
-All request methods that have pagination implemented in its use will will state "***Pagination Enabled***" in its description.
+All request methods that have pagination implemented in its use will state "***Pagination Enabled***" in its description.
 If no 'page' or 'per' parameter is specified, the API will automatically apply its default.
 These parameters are passed in the path as a query or in the JSON request.

 **Parameters**